Offirmo/offirmo-monorepo/stack--current/3-advanced--multi/rich-text-format/README.md

 * https://formatjs.io/docs/core-concepts/icu-syntax/

-TODO add emoji support bc. https://nolanlawson.com/2024/09/17/the-continuing-tragedy-of-emoji-on-the-web/ TODO add hypermedia as first class?
+TODO add hypermedia as first class?

+TODO one day add a linting feature:
+- lint types etc.
+- prevent a block in an inline
+- normalize strings
+- detect and normalize emojis